FaKod/neo4j-scala/README.md

 Graph Database Service Provider
 ------------------------------
 Neo4j Scala Wrapper needs a Graph Database Service Provider, it has to implement GraphDatabaseServiceProvider trait.
-One possibility is to use the EmbeddedGraphDatabaseServiceProvider for embedded Neo4j instances where you simply have to define a neo4jStoreDir.
+One possibility is to use the EmbeddedGraphDatabaseServiceProvider for embedded Neo4j instances where you simply have to define a Neo4j storage directory.
 A class using the wrapper is f.e.:

     class MyNeo4jClass extends SomethingClass with Neo4jWrapper with EmbeddedGraphDatabaseServiceProvider {